Best CPUs for Gaming: April 2021by Dr. Ian Cutress on April 19, 2021 1:40 PM EST

 AMD Ryzen 7 5800X (8C, $450)

-These three are set to be very popular processors this first half of the year for anyone building a beefy consumer-focused system for productivity or gaming.
+These two are set to be very popular processors this first half of the year for anyone building a beefy consumer-focused system for productivity or gaming.
 Initially I put the 5800X and 11700K in here, especially given our recent review of the i7-11700K and how the price was always going to determine its positioning.
 It squares off against AMD’s equivalent 8 core, the Ryzen 7 5800X, and more often than not the AMD processor is the obvious choice in that battle, but when the AMD part is hard to get, the Intel is a reasonable fallback, as long as you don’t fall foul of those high temperatures and power draw.
 If both chips were available at MSRP or better, the i7-11700K in that regard would have to be around the $350 mark for a more serious consideration.
+But for this guide, it has at least dropped to $400, down $20.

-Initially this section was just going to be $400-$450 processors, but I changed it to $400 plus, because the Ryzen 7 5800X isn’t a well-positioned chip in its own right.
-When the Ryzen 5000 series were first released, we said that for the extra $100 a user could get the Ryzen 9 5900X, which offers 50% more cores, which will blast through any multi-tasking or streaming workload a user needs, and be more futureproof.
-The variety of AMD’s stock levels has put that into doubt since launch, but as these prices are starting to simmer down, and that $100 comes back into reality, then it does become a hard choice.
+Previously in this section we said that for the extra $100 a user could get the Ryzen 9 5900X, which offers 50% more cores, which will blast through any multi-tasking or streaming workload a user needs, and be more futureproof.
+The variety of AMD’s stock levels always puts that analysis into doubt, and this month the Ryzen 9 5900X is no-where to be found.
+When prices start to simmer down, and that $100 comes back into reality, then it does become a hard choice.
 For users looking to upgrade their systems and baulking at the price of graphics cards, then another $100 for the Ryzen 9 when you can find it should be an easy decision to make.

 For those looking at the Core i9-11900K, at the $539 tray price and $619 listing at Newegg, it’s not worth the hassle.
 The 10-core Core i9-10850K at $395, or the 10-core Core i9-10900F at $350, would be better Intel options, even without PCIe 4.0.